michellesh/michellesh/_installations/fluxor.md

   fluxor-flap: /assets/images/fluxor-dragon/fluxor-flap.gif
 ---

 A fire-breathing dragon built with love by [Alex Gennett](https://alexgennettcreative.com/){:target="blank"}.
-LEDs are installed on the wings, belly, and eyes, and are controlled by a wireless controller shaped like a dragon egg.
+I installed LEDs on the wings, belly, and eyes, and programmed several light patterns.
+There is also a wireless controller shaped like a dragon egg that I programmed to set the active light pattern and customize the color and speed.

 {% include image.html url=page.images.fluxor-lasers %}